Find out what we consider when calculating your annual fee, and read about fee blocks, extra fees and thresholds.

 - A.6 – the Society of Lloyd’s

-- A.9 - managers and depositories of investment funds, and operators of collective investment schemes or pension schemes
+- A.9 – operators of funds, collective investment schemes or pension schemes

 - A.14 – corporate finance advisors

-- A.21 - firms holding client money, or assets, or both
+- A.21 – firms holding client money and/or assets

-- B - recognised investment exchanges, operators of multilateral trading facilities, recognised auction platforms and service companies
+- B – recognised investment exchanges, operators of multilateral or organised trading facilities, recognised benchmark administrators, recognised auction platforms and service companies

 - C – collective investment schemes